awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-codecommit.md

 1. After **Succeeded** is displayed for the action status, refresh the demo page you accessed earlier in your browser\.

-   The updated webpage is displayed:
+   The updated webpage is displayed\.
-![\[The updated sample webpage application that was pushed to your CodeCommit repository.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/codepipeline-demo-success-message-codecommit.png)![\[The updated sample webpage application that was pushed to your CodeCommit repository.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[The updated sample webpage application that was pushed to your CodeCommit repository.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

 ## Step 7: Clean up resources<a name="codecommit-clean-up"></a>